yuricd/yuridelgado.dev/src/blog/posts/us-real-estate-analysis-using-de-tools.md

 ---

-In the last quarter, I was challenged in [Loka](https://loka.com)’s Data-Engineering bootcamp.
+In the last quarter, I was challenged in [Loka](https://loka.com)’s Data-Engineering bootcamp hosted by [Henrique Silva](https://pt.linkedin.com/in/henrique-ribeiro-silva).
 I had never studied in minimal depth DE topics, but the challenge caught my eye and I ended up practicing a lot of tools and understanding better how to build ETLs.

 The syllabus was the following: